I am currently sitting in bed with an ice pack on my crotch.

 My physiotherapist swiftly ascertained that I have a hypertonic pelvic floor. i.e. my vagina is too tight.
 Really hoping I can play this up as being an incredibly sexy problem to have, but I’m not sure how that’s going to work out…

 I was about eight or nine years old, and I was at a swimming pool in half term.
 My Mum and Grandma were sitting at the poolside watching me play.
-A very fearful child, I rather surprisingly decided I would brave the water slide (which was shaped like an octopus – is this where my phobia of octopi stems from? #
+I was a very fearful child, and so it was rather surprising that I decided I would brave the water slide

-Naturally, as these sessions are so limited on time – and my body is definitely not ready for long sessions of pressure (even four minutes is sending my pain rocketing) – I have to do my homework.
+Naturally, as these sessions are so limited on time – and my body is definitely not ready for long sessions of pressure (even four minutes is sending my pain rocketing) – I have to do my share of the work at home.
 Hence the icepack.
 Yes, folks, I am now establishing a routine of sticking dilators up my cooch and wiggling them about.
 The aim of the game is to desensitise the area.
 The ‘dilators‘, also known as ‘vaginal trainers’ (mine are from Femmax online and very good, it would seem) are quite simply phallic prodding sticks – I mean, we should just call them prodding sticks shouldn’t we, as I suppose if they’re prodding sticks they’re almost certainly going to be phallic.
-Used with lashings of lube (without wishing to make it sound like a Nigella Lawson recipe…), these plastic prodders can be used to work the muscle, stretching it and trying to drum in the message that CONTACT/PRESSURE =/= PAIN BEYOND ALL IMAGINING.
+Used with lashings of lube (without wishing to make it sound like a Nigella Lawson recipe…), these plastic prodders can be used to work the muscle, stretching it and trying to drum in the message that CONTACT & PRESSURE =/= PAIN BEYOND ALL IMAGINING.

 I’m only managing to do a little at a time, and at this rate, it’s going to be a long while before I am able to reach coital mission:accomplished.
 But heck, the sooner I start, the sooner I’ll get there.
 And in the meantime: I’m a strong, independent woman who don’t need no man.

 And if all else fails, there’s more to sex than intercourse.
 I once seduced a man using only a packet of Softmints.
-No words, no hands; just Softmints.
+No words; just Softmints.
 The world belongs to those who use their imagination.